 CORDIER, Baude (1380-1440) – Tout par compas suy composés

 As suggested in the self-referencing title of Baude Cordier’s three-part rondeau, the composition is not only seen following the principles of a compass – the ideal tool to orient oneself in an unknown landscape – but is also depicted as two concetric circles.

-Creation of a piece inspired by the anonymous 16th century motet Miraris Mundum (composer to be confirmed).
-The original musical score is in the shape of an emblem of a lobster carrying the world on its back (cancer cancrizans) and refers to the retrograde theme.
+A composition inspired by the 16th century anonymous motet Miraris Mundum.
+The original score is shaped like an emblem of a lobster carrying the world on its back (cancer canzicrans), and thus refers to the retrograde theme.

 BACH, Johann, Sebastian – Ricercar à 6